-Health of kidney disease patients: Diet and blood pressureNovember 1st, 2012 in Diseases, Conditions, Syndromes /
+Health of kidney disease patients: Diet and blood pressureNovember 1, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Three studies presented during the American Society of Nephrology's Annual Kidney Week provide new information on diet and blood pressure in kidney disease patients.